 First, whereas PM implies human resources as expenses, HRM indicates an emphasis on human resources as organizational assets.
 HRM throws a focus not only on people as human resources but also as resources to be managed.
-This is indicative of the recognition that, today; an organization's competitive advantage is increasingly dependent on its human rather than capital resources.
+This Introduction to Human Resource Management is indicative of the recognition that, today; an organization's competitive advantage is increasingly dependent on its human rather than capital resources.